This is the first blog on the new TrustEd Apps Rubrics (self-assessment tools) developed by the 1EdTech community.

 “Data privacy is good to look at in terms of the legal policies in place.
 The security rubric looks at the technical practices,” said Werth.
 “We’re looking at the company’s practices when it’s building or maintaining the software, how they handle authentication, and how they manage the services and cloud structure.”

-As with all of 1EdTech’s TrustEd Apps rubrics, the security rubric was created and is supported through the collaboration of 1EdTech members in K-12, higher education, and edtech suppliers.
-Suppliers provide information in the rubric through written evidence and attestations, and any concerns from the community are reported to 1EdTech.
+As with all of 1EdTech’s TrustEd Apps rubrics, the security rubric was created and is supported through the collaboration of 1EdTech members in K-12, higher education, and edtech providers.
+Providers fill out information right within the online rubric and offer written evidence and attestations, and any concerns from the community are reported to 1EdTech.

-“This work is just getting started,” said Werth.
-“As more suppliers fill out the rubric, we hope to be able to go into 1EdTech’s product directory to see certifications and rubric results in one place so we can see how each tool fits into our environment.”
+“As more edtech providers fill out the rubric, we hope to be able to go into 1EdTech’s product directory to see certifications and rubric results in one place so we can see how each tool fits into our environment,” said Werth.

 “The rubric is also flexible.
 Campuses generally do not publish their security review findings,” said Williamson.
 "Because vendors and tools are constantly changing, 1EdTech’s TrustEd Apps Management Suite will display current results, which allows us to point faculty or staff to information that can help explain why tools might not be adopted at our institution.”

 Anyone can access and use the TrustEd Apps Security Practices Rubric.
-Edtech suppliers are encouraged to complete and submit their self-assessments annually.
-Institutional members should ask their suppliers to complete the assessment to help with any procurement decisions.
-Results from 1EdTech members' self-assessments will be available to all 1EdTech members in the TrustEd Apps Directory.
+Edtech providers are encouraged to complete and submit their self-assessments annually.
+Institutional members should ask their provider partners to complete the assessment to help with any procurement decisions.
+Results from provider self-assessments are available to all 1EdTech members in the TrustEd Apps Directory.

 About the Author